Tennessee State Route 19: Tina Turner Highway

 Tina Turner spent her childhood in Nutbush, Tennessee, 7 mi northwest of Brownsville.
-In 2002, Tennessee State Route 19 between Nutbush and Brownsville was officially designated "Tina Turner Highway" in honor of the singer.
+In 2002, SR 19 between Nutbush and Brownsville was officially designated "Tina Turner Highway" in honor of the singer.

 "Nutbush City Limits"

-State Route 19 is mentioned in the Tina Turner song "Nutbush City Limits" (1973, produced by Ike Turner) as "Highway number nineteen".
+SR 19 is mentioned in the Tina Turner 1973 song "Nutbush City Limits".
+The song was produced by her husband Ike Turner as "Highway number nineteen".

-According to the song, there was a speed limit of 25 mph (40 km/h) ("Twenty-five was the speed limit") on State Route 19 in the city of Nutbush at one time.
+According to the song, there was a speed limit of 25 mph ("Twenty-five was the speed limit") on SR 19 in the city of Nutbush at one time.